 Recommended tours to the Lone Pine Koala Sanctuary

-If you prefer to take a tour to the sanctuary there are a few on offer which combine a river cruise or sightseeing tour along with entry from Get Your Guide.
+If you prefer to take a tour to the sanctuary there are a few on offer which combines a river cruise or sightseeing tour along with entry from Get Your Guide.

 - Brisbane: City Highlights Tour The perfect introduction to Brisbane.
 This walking tour showcases the highlights of Queensland’s capital city.
 Visit famous iconic landmarks and take in spectacular views on this half-day tour.